Sountyal/Sountyal/README.md

 - 👋 Hi, I’m @Sountyal
 - 👀 I’m interested in ...
-Learning Data Science
+Working Data Science field
 - 🌱 I’m currently ...
 Working on ML Projects.
 - 💞️ I’m looking to collaborate on ...Project related to data Science
 - 📫 How to reach me ...mail me dineshsountyal@gmail.com